 Armed with the home inspection and the structural engineer’s report, you are in a good position to negotiate with the seller.
 Remember, if your inspection revealed problems, the seller must disclose those problems going forward.

-If they can’t or won’t make the repairs for you, they’re going to have to offer the house as-is, which will attract house flippers and other investors looking for a deep discount.
+If the seller can’t or won’t make the repairs for you, they’re going to have to offer the house as-is, which will attract house flippers and other investors looking for a deep discount.

 Pay Cash, Or See If Your Lender Will Reconsider With A Bigger Down Payment

-In real estate, as in the rest of life, having access to cash can solve an astonishing number of problems.
+In real estate, having access to cash can solve some problems.
 If it’s at all possible (and the upside of the property is such that, over the long term, it makes sense to undertake costly repairs now and recoup your loss at resale), you may decide to forgo financing and proceed to close with an all-cash deal.

 If you can’t swing that, and the foundation problems are minor to moderate, your lender may be persuaded to proceed if you increase your down payment to cover the cost of repairs and the risk they’d otherwise be absorbing.